 A novel strain of coronavirus, or COVID-19, continues to spread and severely impact the economy of the United States and other countries around the world.
 Since March 2020, federal, state and local governmental policies and initiatives designed to reduce the transmission of COVID-19 have resulted in, among other things, a significant reduction in physician office visits, the cancellation of elective medical procedures, customers closing or severely curtailing their operations (voluntarily or in response to government orders), and the adoption of work-from-home policies, all of which have had, and the Company believes will continue to have, an impact on the Company's results of operations, financial position, and cash flows.
 Additionally, beginning during the second quarter of 2020, the Company experienced growing demand for COVID-19 molecular and antibody testing services and has expanded its capacity in order to satisfy such demand.
-As a result, operating results for the three months ended March 31, 2021 may not be indicative of the results that may be expected for the full year.
+As a result, operating results for the three and nine months ended September 30, 2021 may not be indicative of the results that may be expected for the full year or in the future.